Traditional street in Inami Japan with wooden houses

 To this day, Asaya has studied under several masters of the Inami tradition, improving his technical abilities while gaining a deep understanding of the cultural, symbolic, and philosophical concepts behind the craft.

-handmade Japanese style woodcarving Dragon made by master carver in Inami Japan
+Handmade Japanese style woodcarving Dragon made by master carver in Inami Japan

-Japanese Dragon Woodcarving – Ranma Carving (2024)
+Japanese Dragon — Ranma Carving

 Asaya created this work under the guidance of his teacher, Master Tsuchida, a respected figure in the Inami woodcarving tradition.
 The project served as both a technical challenge and a cultural study, allowing Asaya to practice the rhythm and style of Japanese carving.